 Why might a Chinese visa application be rejected?

 Typically, a Chinese visa application is unlikely to be rejected.
 However, your visa application may be rejected for the following reasons:

 1. You must fill out the visa application form carefully.
 Based on the information you enter, the consular officer will decide on your application.
-Errors such as misspelling, invalid address, and incorrect passport number will result in the rejection of the visa application.
+Errors such as misspelling, invalid addresses, and incorrect passport numbers will result in the rejection of the visa application.